-In other words, you must find beyond a reasonable doubt that the Defendant was a willful participant and not merely a knowing spectator.
+In other words, you must find beyond a reasonable doubt that the Defendant

-(a) whoever commits an offense against the United States or, aids, abets, counsels, commands, induces or procures its commission, is punishable as a principal.

-(b) whoever willfully causes an act to be done which if

-directly performed by him or another would be an offense against the United States, is punishable as a principal.
+- (a) whoever commits an offense against the United States or, aids, abets, counsels, commands, induces or procures its commission, is punishable as a principal. - (b) whoever willfully causes an act to be done which if directly performed by him or another would be an offense against the United States, is punishable as a principal.